SymfonyCasts/messenger/sfcasts/another-message.md

 php bin/console debug:messenger
 ```

 *Now* it sees it!
-Let's try it again: close up the profiler, try hitting "x" again
+Let's try it again: close up the profiler, try hitting "x"
-and... this time it works great.
+and... this time it works!

 Status report: we have two messages and each has a handler that's potentially doing
-some pretty heavy work, like image manipulation and talking across a network if
+some pretty heavy work, like image manipulation or talking across a network if
-files are stored on the cloud.
+files are stored in the cloud.
 It's time to talk about *transports*: the key
 concept behind taking this work and doing it asynchronously so that our users
 don't have to wait for all that heavy work to finish before getting a response.